Walter A. Friedman

 Walter A. Friedman (born June 7, 1962) is an American academic.
-He received his PhD in American History from Columbia University in 1996.
+He graduated from Lexington High School in 1980 and received his PhD in American History from Columbia University in 1996.
 He serves as a Lecturer of Business Administration and the Director of the Business History Initiative at the Harvard Business School.
 He is the co-editor of the Business History Review with Geoffrey Jones.